cesarvr/blog/content/post/istio-2.md

 }
 ```

-Let's say we want to change the return message for the method ``get404`` but we don't want to touch that code, as we may need boring messages in the future, so you we can solve this by creating a decorator class:
+Let's say we want to change the return message for the method ``get404`` but we don't want to touch that code, because maybe we need the original boring message in the future, to solve this we decide to create a decorator class:

 ```js
 class ServerDecorator {